-Canadian adventures: what to keep in mind this summer
+Canadian adventures: what to keep in mind

 While flights within Canada are still readily available and relatively easy to book, many Canadians are travelling within their province, and capacity or access to public parks, camping and local businesses could be limited.
-Ensure you plan your itinerary in advance to avoid missing out; places may require reservations this summer.
+Ensure you plan your itinerary in advance to avoid missing out; places may require reservations.
 And, of course, we recommend checking for any travel restrictions or guidelines in the province you want to visit.